kubernetes/community/contributors/design-proposals/add-new-patchStrategy-to-clear-fields-not-present-in-patch.md

 Old kubectl vs New server: All behave the same as before, since no new directive in the patch.

-New kubectl vs Old server: All behave the same as before, since new directive will not be recognized by the old server and it will be dropped in conversion; Unchanged fields will not affect the merged result.
+New kubectl vs Old server: All behave the same as before, since new directive will not be recognized by the old server and it will be dropped in conversion.

 # Alternatives Considered

+# 1. Use directive `$patch: retainKeys` in the patch

+Add tags `patchStrategy:"retainKeys"`.
+For a given type that has the tag, all keys/fields missing from the request will be cleared when patching the object.
+Each field present in the request will be merged with the live config.

+## Analysis

+There are 2 reasons of avoiding this logic:
+- Using `$patch` as directive key will break backward compatibility.
+But can easily fixed by using a different key, e.g. `retainKeys: true`.
+Reason is that `$patch` has been used in earlier releases.
+If we add new value to this directive, the old server will reject the new patch due to not knowing the new value.
+- The patch has to include the entire struct to hold the place in a list with `replace` patch strategy, even though there may be no changes at all.
+This is less efficient compared to the approach above.

 The proposals below are not mutually exclusive with the proposal above, and maybe can be added at some point in the future.

-# 1. Add Discriminators in All Unions/OneOf APIs
+# 2. Add Discriminators in All Unions/OneOf APIs

 Original issue is described in kubernetes/kubernetes#35345